Federal Reserve Watch: When Is Balance Sheet Reduction Starting?

-It seemed pretty clear from the announcements coming from the September meeting of the Federal Reserve's Federal Open Market Committee that the Federal Reserve would start to reduce it's balance sheet in October following a fairly rigid outline of how the Fed's portfolio of securities would be reduced.
+It seemed pretty clear from the announcements coming from the September meeting of the Federal Reserve's Federal Open Market Committee that the Federal Reserve would start to reduce its balance sheet in October following a fairly rigid outline of how the Fed's portfolio of securities would be reduced.

 Surprise!